FIVE Super League clubs still have quota spots for 2025 as every team’s situation analysed

 RHINOS: Leeds Rhinos coach addresses Reagan Campbell-Gillard speculation amidst links to NRL forward

-Salford’s sole overseas addition for 2025 to date is centre Esan Marsters from Huddersfield, with his recruitment taking their overseas tally up to six.
+Salford’s sole overseas addition for 2025 to date is centre Esan Marsters from Huddersfield, with his signing taking their overseas tally up to a full complement of seven.

 RED DEVILS: Salford Red Devils confirm six players to depart at end of season, including veteran trio